oaqa/suim/README.markdown

 # SUIM

-Spark for Unstructured Information, provides a thin abstraction layer for [UIMA](http://uima.apache.org/) analyitics on top of [Spark](http://spark.incubator.apache.org/).
+Spark for Unstructured Information, provides a thin abstraction layer for [UIMA](http://uima.apache.org/)
+on top of [Spark](http://spark.incubator.apache.org/).
-The main abstraction Spark provides is a resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel [1].
+SUIM leverages on Spark resilient distributed dataset (RDD) to run UIMA pipelines distributed across the nodes on a cluster that can be operated on in parallel [1].

+SUIM allows you to run analytical pipelines on the resulting (or intermediate) `CAS`es to execute furhter text analytics or machine learning algorithms.

 ## Examples